espeak-ng/espeak-ng/docs/phonemes.md

 while consonants (the other manners of articulation) are described using place of articulation features.

+__NOTE:__ Evan Kirshenbaum defines an `orl` (oral) feature which is not used.
+From context, it looks like `{orl,stp}` was indended to be used for plosives, and `{nas,stp}` for nasals.
+That feature is not defined in this document, but is defined in the [phoneme model](phoneme_model.md).

-Additionally, the manner of articulation can be refined using the following
+The manner of articulation can be refined using the following features:
-features:

 | Feature | Name     | Origin        |
 |---------|----------|---------------|
 | `lat`   | lateral  | `kirshenbaum` |
 | `sib`   | sibilant | `cainteoir`   |

+__NOTE:__ Evan Kirshenbaum defines a `ctl` (central) feature which is not used.
+From context, it looks like it was intended to explicitly annotate consonants as having a central release, similar to how the `lat` feature is used for lateral release.
+As consonants are implicitly central, the `ctl` feature is not needed and as such is not defined in this document.

 ### Place of Articulation